Blog > Category Post > Posted: 2020-May-28, Updated: 2020-Sep-29

 Windows can be manufactured in several materials including full wood, vinyl, aluminium, wood clad and vinyl clad.
 Choosing the right option depends on the budget, the desired effect and how much maintenance you are willing to undertake.

-Although some materials insulate better than others, its the combination of material and the glass options chosen, that will make the real difference if your goal is energy efficiency.
+Although some materials insulate better than others, its the combination of material and the glass options are chosen, that will make the real difference if your goal is energy efficiency.

 Standard and optional window hardware are usually offered by most window manufacturers.
 Standard hardware comes in white only and performs basic functions such as locking and opening.

-Optional hardware is usually available in metallic finishes such as nickel, pewter, and brass, nested handles remove clutter and self-locking locks ensure ease of mind locking with a click, or a colour indicator.
+Optional hardware is usually available in metallic finishes such as nickel, pewter, and brass, nested handles remove clutter and self-locking locks ensure ease-of-mind locking with a click, or a colour indicator.

 There are many window replacement and installation companies in and around the Ottawa area that claim they have the best window warranty in the business.
 Every window company is different and even companies that sell and install the same product will offer differing warranties.
 Learn more - Finding the best window replacement warranty...